sokbae/ciccr/README.md

 <!-- badges: end -->

-The goal of ciccr is to …
+The goal of ciccr is to implement inference methods described in the paper entitled “Causal Inference in Case-Control Studies”.

 ## Installation